revk/ESP32-ASR33/Manuals/ASR33-Controller.md

 See [RevK](https://github.com/revk/ESP32-RevK) library for details of how to store settings using MQTT, and for additional settings.
 E.g. sending mqtt message `setting/ASR33/XXXXXXXXXXXX/databits 8` or using JSON, e.g.  `setting/ASR33/XXXXXXXXXXXX {“databits”:8}`

+The web interface lists all current settings in the Advanced section, which may be more up to date that this page.

 *Note: prefix GPIO with `-` for inverted operation of pin - e.g. `RX` has a FET and so is inverted.*